VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -notifier.suppressDuplicateTargetErrors
      Whether to suppress 'duplicate target' errors during discovery -notifier.tlsCAFile array
      Optional path to TLS CA file to use for verifying connections to -notifier.url.
-By default system CA is used Supports an array of values separated by comma or specified via multiple flags.
+By default, system CA is used Supports an array of values separated by comma or specified via multiple flags.
   -notifier.tlsCertFile array
      Optional path to client-side TLS certificate file to use when connecting to -notifier.url